 I graduated from the CUNY Graduate School of Journalism (New York, New York) in December 2017 with a M.A.
 Degree in Journalism.
 My concentration was in arts and culture reporting.
 I interned at BUST Magazine in Summer 2017, where I coded (HMTL5/CSS) newsletters, articles and blog posts and brought current and archived print issue stories online.
 Prior to graduate school, I was a Class of 2016 graduate of Siena College (Loudonville, New York), where I attained a B.A.
 Degree in English with an English Honors Certificate; minored in Marketing, Writing and Communications; and achieved Magna Cum Laude at commencement.

-In my senior year at Siena College, I was selected to be a Casey Fellowship recipient and conduct academic research in Summer 2015 on a topic that had not been covered in my college's curriculum - zombies.
-Through this experience I conducted intensive research on teh infectious interest of the undead in popular culture.
+In my senior year at Siena College, I was selected to be a Casey Fellowship recipient and conducted academic research in Summer 2015 on a topic that had not been covered in my college's curriculum - zombies.
+Through this experience I did intensive research on the infectious interest of the undead in popular culture.
 While I mainly focused on AMC's The Walking Dead, I also looked into how much zombies have changed in literature and film (since their inception in Haitain folklore) in order to better-fit audiences' changing interests.
-Due to my passion and dedication for the topic, I shared my knowledge with the student community via informal discussions and my own PowerPoint presentation of 120+ slides - during the entire academic year (Fall 2015 - Spring 2016).
+Due to my passion and dedication for the topic, I shared my knowledge with the student community via informal, scheduled discussions and my own PowerPoint presentation of 120+ slides - during the entire academic year (Fall 2015 - Spring 2016).
 Siena College highlighted the Summer 2015 Casey Fellowship recipients here.

 I've freelanced for BKLYNER and DNAinfo New York, and have also covered feminism-related topics at BUST Magazine.